kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 ## Functions

 ### Input
-User perform simulation by select an file action and enter an file name and file size.
+Simulation is performed by selecting an file action and enter an file name and file size.
 For action of read and delete, the file size is not required.

+- #### Input Generation
+Input can be generate by clicking on the <span class="i-mdi:cogs icon-btn inline-block align-sub"></span> button.
+If no files are created, the file action generated will always be create.

+Generation of input can be locked by opening the generation preference settings <span class="i-fluent:caret-down-24-filled icon-btn inline-block align-sub"></span> (beside the generation icon).
+For example, if file action are locked, file action remains the same in each generated input.

 ### Disk Blocks
 The disk block section show the status of each disk blocks.
 Status of disk blocks can be identified by its color, for white it means it is free else it is used or reserved.